 Legal Stuff and CBD

 We strongly believe in the right of the individual to use medical marijuana as they see fit, free from the influence of Governments or big pharma.
-Fortunately, more and more courts and Governments are starting to agree.
+Fortunately, more and more courts and Governments, particularly in the EU, are starting to agree.
 Check out these links for the latest legal position on hemp in the EU and UK:

 The Legal Situation of Cannabis in the European Union in 2019

 Read about the legal situation here